SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

     * Keep a function like `submap` or rename it as `crop` which it makes more sense from a data agnostic view. `submap` could be a wrapper of crop.
       * You define a region (in wc) which may not fit with pixels, then that would be transformed into pixel coordinates to the closest value.
       * Map was a ndarray when we had a slicing option, then moved to data, then is now the point to move it to nddata? there will be a `.data` which is where the array is kept.
 Now map is subclass of `nddata`.
 We turned-off the slicing.
       * Inconsistency?
 We had units everywhere except in this case.
-This is like a numpy array, wher e you use the items of the array.
+This is like a numpy array, where you use the items of the array.
       * `crop` could take px units though we may not want to encourage people to do that.
 The `[]` would do that.
       * `.crop()` input is a wc object or set of quantities.
 A tuple of quantity objects, that are related with the axis.
       * Can we have only wcs instead of both?
 The fact that ndcube has to accept quantities as not all are wcs.
 The map version could enforce to take only wcs.